abrIoTeu/Olimex-A10/README.md

 You may access the board by SSH or by connecting a keyboard to the USB port and a screen to the HDMI port.

 The default IP for the board is 192.168.0.80 -> this and other ethernet settings may be changed anytime later.

+<h2>Utilization of the board</h2>

+The image is aimed for home automation purposes.
+Olimex A10 may serve as a home automation server with the image installed.

+It can be used as:
+- A modbus master: polling data and controlling modbus slave devices via modbus RTU or TCP.
+For modbus RTU, you will need a RS485 to USB converter
+- An MQTT borker: collecting data via MQTT protocol from local devices
+- A data log: by using InfluxDB, tons of metrics may be stored and analyzed later (e.g. temperature, humidity, energy consumption etc.)
+- A gateway for web-based APIs like Open Weather Map or Spotify
+- As a custom API: receiving and sending remote commands via ethernet by using hash algorithms (e.g. SHA-512)
+- An MQTT subscriber: sending and receiving data to and from public MQTT brokers
+- A device for primitive local AI: recognizing images and commands (e.g. with TensorFlow), analyzing home conditions and making predictions or decisions (e.g. with regressions)
+- A music center: playing music or sounds (like doorbell)
+- A security and alerting device: collecting data about the property (energy consumtpion, door/windows state, movement, smoke or fire) and sending alarms via different channels like email, Messenger or Telegram
+- A control interface: Node-RED UI allows the development of custom interfaces.
+You may use JavaScript, HTML and CSS to desing custom webpages and publish them on a local webserver